ffazal/Shopping-Cart-App/README.md

 # Shopping-Cart-App

-A simple shopping cart App to practice React.
+A simple shopping cart App using React.

 ## Available Scripts